joshbduncan/word-search-generator/CHANGLOG.md

 - added `-hk`, `--hide-key` to cli and `WordSearch.show()`, and `WordSearch.save()` methods, allowing user to hide the answer key during output
     - only applies to cli output and saved PDF files
     - the answer key will always be output on the solution page of a pdf
+- `NoValidWordsError` for when a puzzle is generated but no valid words are available

 ### Fixed